 New research underlines a consistent trend: Lesbian, gay, and transgender teens are at increased risk of suicide.
-A recent study of LGBT suicide statistics found that adolescents aged 12 to 14 who identify as lesbian, gay, bisexual, and/or transgender are more likely to die by suicide than heterosexual teens of the same age.
+A recent study of LGBTQ suicide statistics found that adolescents aged 12 to 14 who identify as lesbian, gay, bisexual, and/or transgender are more likely to die by suicide than heterosexual teens of the same age.

 How Researchers Gathered LBGT Suicide Statistics

 The study, published in the Journal of Adolescent Health, looked at national data on 10,311 suicides, using information from the National Violent Death Reporting System (NVDRS).
 In addition, researchers narrowed the search to 12- to 29-year-olds who died by suicide.
 They pulled data from 2013, when the NVDRS began including information on sexual orientation and transgender status, through 2015, the latest year of data available.

 As a result, researchers isolated 2,209 suicides to include in the study.
 Consequently, their analysis found that 24 percent of suicide deaths in young teens between the years 2013 and 2015 were among LBGT youth.
 Subsequently, this dropped to 8 percent of suicides among young adults 25 to 29 years old in the same time period.
 While lower, this number is still proportionally high in comparison to heterosexuals of the same age.